19hours/sg-statutes/Acts/Telecommunications Act.md

 (c) the driving or sinking of any earth rod, casing or tube into the ground;

-“equipment” includes any appliance, apparatus or accessory used or intended to be used for telecommunication purposes;
+“equipment” includes any appliance, apparatus or accessory used or intended to be used for telecommunications, including (for the avoidance of doubt) any such appliance, apparatus or accessory capable of being used for the operation of any broadcasting service;

+[Act 19 of 2011 wef 01/02/2012]

 “Hertzian or radio waves” means electro-magnetic waves of frequencies not exceeding 1,000 terahertz propagated in space without any artificial guide;

 “installation or plant used for telecommunications” includes all buildings, lands, structures, machinery, equipment, cables, poles and lines used or intended for use in connection with telecommunications;

+“Media Development Authority of Singapore” means the Media Development Authority of Singapore established under the Media Development Authority of Singapore Act (Cap.
+172);

+[Act 19 of 2011 wef 01/02/2012]

 “message” means any sign, signal, writing, image, sound, intelligence or information of any nature transmitted by telecommunications;